leonore/deep-learning-for-immune-cells/timelog.md

 ### 30 November 2019
-- *1.5 hour* Making evaluation script to run every time a change is made to a model = *1 hour* Evaluating different models and running it with the CIFAR dataset to see where the issue lies
+- *1.5 hour* Making evaluation script to run every time a change is made to a model
+- *1 hour* Evaluating different models and running it with the CIFAR dataset to see where the issue lies

+### 1 December 2019
+- *1 hour* Researching image augmentation